The Counterfeit

 Luke 22:32 (Douay-Rheims)

-The damage done by the SSPX is not only institutional or .
+The damage done by the SSPX is not only institutional or sacramental.
 It is formative.
-It reshapes how souls, especially children, imagine herself.
+It reshapes how souls, especially children, imagine the Church herself.
 One of its gravest effects is that it hollows out the practical meaning of the papacy while leaving the name standing.
-The lips still say "pope," but the mind is quietly trained to think of the papacy in a way almost opposite to its divine purpose.
+The lips still say "pope," but the child is trained to think of the papacy in a way opposite to its divine purpose.

 I. What The Papacy Is For